 Where does it all begin?
 Where do you start to have that kind of a life?

 I’m going to suggest that doing good begins by recognizing who defines what is good.
 I mean, the word “good” has gotten really, over the centuries and even in our day, some people think this means good and other people think this means good.

 And so the question is, “By what authority?”
 Or, “By what standard?”
-Who gets to say, “This is good and this is bad.
+Or, “For what purpose?”
+I mean, who gets to say, “This is good and this is bad.
 This is good and this is evil.
 This is acceptable, this is kind, and this is not.”

 The apostle Paul wants this group of Christians on this island that has moral laxity and immorality and boorish harshness and they’re stingy.
 And the little churches have been planted and he’s writing this letter to a young pastor.

 And so listen to the first four verses of Titus chapter 1.
 And Paul, listen for the words like, where does the authority come from?
 What’s the standard?
 Who says so?
 “Paul, a servant of God and an apostle of Jesus Christ,” why? “for the faith of God’s elect,” or, “chosen and the knowledge of the truth that leads to godliness.